lukogex/tech-radar-hugo/README.md

 ---
 ```
 * **Add details to the file**
-    * `What is it ?` : Describe the concept / technology
+    * `What is It?` : Describe the concept / technology
-    * `Why ?` : Explain why is it useful and when
+    * `Why?` : Explain why is it useful and when
-    * `For who ?` : Make a list of roles that could be positively impacted by this technology (ex: Product Owner, Developers, ...)
+    * `For Whom?` : Make a list of roles that could be positively impacted by this technology (ex: Product Owner, Developers, ...)
     * `Resources` : Useful resources on this technology
     * `Contacts` : Make a list of teams or people using the technology (people that could help on the topic in the near future)